lemmeristan/BebiChiken/README.md

 # DesertFox
 A RV32I (RISC V - <https://riscv.org/specifications/)> ISA compliant CPU featuring a simplified peripherals bus.
-Global warming - desert is hot - fox is smart and self-sufficient.
-The ultimate goal is running Linux plus SDR to provide an open-source platform for automated agriculture.
+The ultimate goal is running Linux plus SDR to provide an open-source platform for the automation of every possible task imaginable.

 # Software requirements
 - compile.sh was written on OSX Catalina - this is part of the SDK and can be found in src/software/sdk (requires installation of toolchain, see below!)